What is the issue

 Prison systems are disproportionally populated by stigmatised minorities, including racialised and disabled minorities.
 Historically, places of detention have also provided convenience samples for clinical research, with consequential ascertainment bias leading to an association between sex chromosome variations (such as 47,XXY) and criminality (see, for example, Bartholomew 1972).
 Nevertheless, experiences of stigma, developmental delays, undiagnosed cognitive issues and related poverty may adversely impact the life experience of some 47,XXY people (Stochholm and others 2012).
 Poorly-informed or poorly-supported treatment with sex hormones may also have an adverse impact (Palma and others 2018).
 These issues are indicative of a lack of appropriate support to enable people with XXY to flourish.

 Many press reports involving intersex people brought before the courts also appear salacious and likely to provoke ridicule and contempt, including reporting in Australia (Fewster 2014; Fewster 2016).

 Many jurisdictions have introduced policies in relation to intersex people in detention within the context of policies in relation to transgender people.
 However, these have significant limitations.
-Policy frameworks predicated on matters of identity and self-identification are not likely to be sufficiently aware of the needs of people with intersex variations who use different language to terms associated with matters of identity, or the needs of people who have different self-conceptions, or no knowledge of their trait.
+Policy frameworks predicated on experiences of gender transition or matters of identity and self-identification are not likely to be sufficiently aware of the needs of people with intersex variations who do not transition, who use different language to terms associated with matters of identity, nor the needs of people who have different self-conceptions, or no knowledge of their trait.
 Irrespective of an individual’s terminological preferences and awareness of their characteristics, individuals may still be vulnerable to harm due to their physical characteristics.